 The Foundation has a Simplified Individual Retirement Account (Simple-IRA) plan covering all employees who have worked for the Foundation for one year and have earned at least \$5,000 in compensation during the year.
-The Foundation makes matching contributions to the plan each year up to 3% of all participants' compensation.
-The total contributions and expenses associated with the plan for the years ending June 30, 2016 and 2015 were \$9,997 and \$10,938, respectively, which is included in employee benefits on the consolidated statement of functional expenses.
+The Foundation makes matching contributions to the plan each year of up to 3% of all participants' compensation.
+The total contributions and expenses associated with the plan for the years ending June 30, 2017 and 2016 were \$10,801 and \$9,997, respectively, which is included in employee benefits on the consolidated statement of functional expenses.

 The Executive Committee approved a Section 457 deferred compensation plan on July 28, 2014, effective July 1, 2014.
 There is only one participant in the deferred compensation plan.
 The Foundation will determine its contribution, if any, for the plan year and the participant may contribute salary reduction in excess of such Board contribution up to the maximum allowed by law.
-The total contributions to the plan for the years ended June 30, 2016 and 2015 were \$0 and \$17,500, respectively, which are included in employee benefits on the consolidated statement of functional expenses.
+The total contributions to the plan for the years ended June 30, 2017 and 2016 were \$0 and \$0, respectively.